microsoft/botframework-components/generators/generator-bot-core-qna/README.md

 # @microsoft/generator-bot-core-qna [![NPM version][npm-image]][npm-url]

-This template creates an empty bot, and guides you through connecting that bot to a QnA Maker knowledge base.
+This template guides you through creating and connecting a bot to a QnA Maker knowledge base.
 You can connect to an existing knowledge base, create one from scratch using .qna files, or create one from an existing FAQ-style website.

 ## What this template is for